This page contains affiliate links. Clicking the links cost you nothing. For more information, click here for my disclosure page.

 How can I put this gently… I have a mountain of student debt and you know what?
-Around 25% of it is interest!
+Around 25% of it is loan interest!
 Say what?!
 Yup, you read correctly…after making minimum payments for the past three years, I have an extra THIRTY THOUSAND DOLLARS of interest.
+I want to help you avoid this while you still can, so here is my story.
 I could do so much with that amount of money, it’s insane.

 – Take off and travel the world